CustomAdaptor in Syncfusion Angular Grid

 processResponse

-The processResponse method handles the response received from the server after an asynchronous request.
-It is responsible for parsing the response data, managing errors, and preparing the data for further processing.
-This method can accept multiple optional arguments, allowing customization based on specific requirements.
+The processResponse method handles server responses after asynchronous requests.
+This method parses response data, manages errors, and prepares data for further processing.
+The method accepts multiple optional parameters, allowing customization based on specific requirements.

 public override processResponse() {